-4. Component Categorization
+4. COMPONENT CATEGORIZATION

 Typical candidates for design components are design patterns.
 Thus, a design component represents a reification of a design pattern.
 However, we want additional component types in order to completely describe software systems by design components, such that we have a design view on the entire system rather than just on parts of it.
-The crucial point is that these additional components describe various design aspects by defining roles similar to components reifying design patterns.
-Besides pattern components, we introduce model components, GUI components, aspect components and architecture components for that purpose.
+The crucial point is that these additional components describe various design aspects by defining roles similar to components, we introduce model components, GUI components, aspect components and architecture components for that purpose.

-Pattern Components.
+Pattern Components

 Design expertise has been captured with design patterns.
 We use reification of such patterns in order to make the design explicit and reuse good design decisions.
-The description of components capturing design patterns can be deducted from various sources of information about design patterns, e.g., [6, 11, 18, 24].
-Information for the role model is usually available but not always given explicitly.
-The same holds for implementation strategies and implementation details, e.g., sections describing participants and sample code for C++ are given in [11].
+The description of components capturing design patterns can be deducted from various sources of information about design patterns, e.g., [5, 9, 16, 22].
+Information for the role model and for constraints is usually available but not always given explicitly.
+The same holds for implementation strategies and implementation details, e.g., sections describing participants and sample code for C++ are given in [9].

+Model Components

-Model Components.
-Modeling of an application can be done in several ways, for example by using a UML editor [9].
+Modeling of an application can be done in several ways, for example by using a UML editor [7].
 The modeling process will result in a model, which can then be captured with model components.
 Model components are fairly simple; they provide only a single role and are primarily for the purpose of modeling the data of applications.
 Thus, model components define attributes, which will be assigned to the classes playing these roles, when the component is instantiated.
-Model components seem superfluous at this point.
-However, they will prove useful later in the design process, when a system has evolved, because the underlying data model will be easily available through means of model component instantiations.

-GUI Components.
+GUI Components

 GUI components capture a system's graphical user interface, e.g., a dialog or a window.
-They have to define not only the static structure of the user interface, e.g., menus and buttons, but also its dynamic behavior, e.g., dimming of buttons and menu items, as well as the connection to a system's functionality.
+They have to define not only the static structure of user interfaces, e.g., menus and buttons, but also its dynamic behavior, e.g., dimming of buttons, as well as the connection to a system's functionality.
 Therefore, we imagine four different roles for GUI components, the GUI role, the custom role, the glue role and the client role.
 The source code of the GUI role is typically created by a GUI builder.
 The custom role has to access application-specific data, i.e., model components, and customize the user interface accordingly.
 The glue role is intended as a means of attaching system functionality to user activities.
 The client can be another GUI component, e.g., the main window can be the client of a GUI component representing the save file dialog.

-Aspect Components.
+Aspect Components

 In order to keep track of aspects with possibly scattered source code, we use aspect components with one primary and several secondary roles.
 The primary role is played by whoever plays the major role in an aspect, e.g., whoever starts a specific action.
-Any other participant contributing to this action plays a secondary role.
-Aspect components are used to keep parts of the system together that logically belong together but are spread all over the system, e.g., reading input data with methods that are spread over many classes.
+Any other participants contributing to this action play secondary roles.
+Aspect components are used to keep parts together that logically belong together but are spread all over the system, e.g., reading input data with methods that are spread over many classes.
 Similar to model components, the necessity of such components will become clear when the design of a large system becomes too complex to keep track of all aspects.